wajid7511/GraphQlDemo/README.md

 ## Overview

-This project demonstrates the implementation of a GraphQL API using ASP.NET Core and HotChocolate, with a SQL database backend.
+This project demonstrates the implementation of a GraphQL API using ASP.NET Core and HotChocolate, with a SQL & Mongo database backend.
 The project employs a Code First approach to define the GraphQL schema and uses AutoMapper to map database entities to the GraphQL schema.

 ## Features